bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 You can get information on the various options by running `command --help` which will print the info in the terminal or `man command` which will load the manual page.
 You can move up/down with arrow keys and exit by pressing `q`.

-You can use the the up arrow key to scroll back through your **command history**.
+You can use the the up arrow key to scroll back through your command history.
 If you want to re-run a comman you ran proviously, press the arrow up key until you reach it.
 Press the arrow down key to get back to the "present".

 ## Files and directories
 The Unix file system has a hierarchical structure and it is organized as an inverted tree: